 Growth is the lifeblood of any successful business, but achieving growth that is both profitable and sustainable has proved especially difficult in recent years.
 Business leaders need a strategic approach that combines courage, innovation, and a willingness to make bold moves.
-In this episode of the Inside the Strategy Room podcast, McKinsey partners Rebecca Doherty and Kate Siegel and senior partner Jill Zucker share their insights on how companies can grow faster and more consistently than their peers.
+In this episode of the Inside the Strategy Room podcast, McKinsey partners Rebecca Doherty and Kate Siegel and senior partner Jill Zucker share their insights from their article on how companies can grow faster and more consistently than their peers.
 This transcript has been edited for clarity and length.
 For more discussions on the strategy issues that matter, follow the series on your preferred podcast platform.

 Sean Brown: This may seem like a naive question, but why does growth matter?